Development and Release Workflow

 - Branch out from

-branch - Once development finished, merge to
+golive/*branch - Once development finished, merge to

-branch for testing - Once testing passed, merge to
+trunkbranch for testing - Once testing passed, merge to

 - Branch out from